Continuity Theory: Navigating Life’s Obstacles in Later Years

 Life is a series of starts and stops.
 According to developmental theories, we move through identifiable stages, each phase requiring age specific tasks.
 Through wonderful and strenuous travels we arrive at old age.
 While roles may change, life doesn’t end.
 We continue.
 Certainly, this latter stage of life throws many new challenges at us; but every stage of life has done that.
 In support of our need to continue, the continuity theory emerged.

 In these later years, we do what we always have done. we adapt.
 We use skills, sense of identity, familiar practices, and accumulated social resources to face the new challenges of physical, social, and mental changes.
-Hopefully, by this stage in life, we are accustom to change, and smoothly work our way through the obstacles.
+Hopefully, by this stage in life, we are accustomed to change, and smoothly work our way through the obstacles.
 The later years can still be enjoyed; we still can flourish.

 Continuity theory emphasizes the natural flow from early stages of life to the later stages.
-We don’t engage late life challenges as a new person, but as the person we have slowly transformed into over a life time of experience.
+We don’t engage late life challenges as a new person, but as the person we have slowly transformed into over a lifetime of experience.

 Development of Continuity Theory